kubeshop/testkube/docs/executor-postman.md

 # Postman Collections

-You can watch simple TestKube intro to get into Postman collections with TestKube
+Watch this simple TestKube intro video for Postman collections with Testkube:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/rWqlbVvd8Dc" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen>
 </iframe>

-TestKube is able to run Postman collections inside your Kubernetes cluster, you can use it to test internal or external services.
+Testkube is able to run Postman collections inside your Kubernetes cluster so it can be used to test internal or external services.

-## Test environment
+## **Test Environment**

-Let's assume that our SUT (Service Under Test) is internal Kubernetes service which has NodePort `Service` created and is exposed on `8088` port.
-Service has name `testkube-api-server` and is exposing `/health` endpoint which we want to test.
+Let's assume that our SUT (Service Under Test) is an internal Kubernetes service which has a NodePort `Service` created and is exposed on port `8088`.
+The service name is `testkube-api-server` and is exposing the `/health` endpoint that we want to test.

-So to sum up - inside cluster we can call it like this:
+To call the SUT inside a cluster:

 ```sh
 curl http://testkube-api-server:8088/health